bbednarski9/LEASH/README.md

 An open-source solution for Google Calendar integration of your pet care routines and preferences.

+Click the thumbnail below to watch LEASH in action...
 [![Watch the demo video](refs/thumbnail.png)](https://www.youtube.com/watch?v=qAUUVLszYt4)

 This project integrates multiple services to provide AI-powered pet care calendar suggestions using local LLM models.